 Areas of Expertise: Law

 Ryan entered academia after working in international development and relief work.
-His law interests relate to experiences from his previous career and concern the interplay between law and justice, law and society and human rights.
+His law interests relate to experiences from his previous career.

-Ryan graduated from the University of Essex with a BA in Philosophy with Human Rights, an LLM in International Human Rights Law and a PhD in Law supervised by Professor Sheldon Leader and Dr Tom Cornford.
-He taught at the University of Essex, for the Open Societies Foundation in Istanbul and at the University of Bedfordshire before joining Anglia Ruskin in January 2015.
+Ryan graduated from the University of Essex with a BA in Philosophy with Human Rights, an LLM in International Human Rights Law and a PhD in Law.
+He taught at the University of Essex, for the Open Societies Foundation in Istanbul and at the University of Bedfordshire before joining ARU in January 2015.

 Ryan's teaching and research interests engage with international human rights law, theory and practice, legal philosophy and the interplay between law, politics and society.